BradleyMurrell/puppy-playgroup/README.md

   * I confirmed that the color and fonts chosen are easy to read and accesible by running it through lighthouse in devtools

 <img src="assets/images/Screenshot (10).png">

+## Unfixed Bugs

+### No unfixed bugs

+# Deployment

+* The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  * In GitHub repository, navigate to Settings tab
+  * Scroll down to GitHub pages and click on Check it out here!
+  * From the source section drop-down menu, select the Main branch Once the Main branch has been selected, the page provided the link to the completed website.

+### The live link can be found here - https://github.com/BradleyMurrell/puppy-playgroup.git